 Links to learn more:

-In order to improve instruction and allow for data-driven decision-making, AAJP conducts interim assessments using assessments aligned to Louisiana’s academic standards and the.
+In order to improve instruction and allow for data-driven decision-making, AAJP conducts interim assessments using assessments aligned with Louisiana’s academic standards.
 AAJP utilizes STAR Reading™ and STAR Math™ assessments as the primary interim assessments.
 The results of these assessments are used to inform classroom instruction and identify supports needed for individual students.